Are you looking for some new family Christmas traditions to try this year? If so, you’re in luck!

 But what traditions should you start this year?
 Here are 44 of the very best family Christmas traditions.

 As the holiday season approaches, many families begin to excitedly plan for Christmas.
 One of the most common traditions is the Christmas countdown.
-Here are a few fun ideas for how you and your family can countdown to Christmas.
+Here are a few fun ideas for how you and your family can count down to Christmas.

 For some families, the countdown is just a way to add some extra excitement to the holiday season.
 But for others, it’s a chance to create lasting memories and traditions.